Haliotis jacnensis

-Haliotis jacnensis, common name Jacna abalone, is a species of sea snail, a marine gastropod mollusk in the family Haliotidae, the abalones.
+Haliotis jacnensis, common name Jacna abalone, is a species of sea snail, a marine gastropod mollusk in the family Haliotidae, the abalone.

 Description

 The shell size varies between 7 mm and 25 mm.
 The oblong-ovate shell is spirally peculiarly rudely ridged.
 The ridges are very irregular and rather scaly, somewhat smooth next the perforations which are slightly tubiferous and distant.
 The coloration is reddish-orange.
 The interior surface is silvery.
 This is a very characteristic species, to which there is little or no approximation in any other.